ryan-roemer/sphinx-bootstrap-theme/README.rst

 Customization
 =============
-The can be customized in varying ways (some a little more work than others).
+The theme can be customized in varying ways (some a little more work than others).

 Theme Options
 -------------